-Charity Intelligence has created profiles on over 600 Canadian charities that focus on assessing a charity's transparency and accountability, need for funding, and cost efficiency.
-These profiles do not attempt to display information concerning the effectiveness of the charity's programs.
+Charity Intelligence has created profiles on over 700 Canadian charities that focus on assessing a charity's transparency and accountability, need for funding, and cost efficiency.

 Charity profiles are created by Ci analysts from publically-available information, including the charities’ audited financial statements, annual reports, websites, and CRA T3010 filings.
 Ci takes financial information primarily from the charity’s audited financial statements.
 These are the most reliable source of financial data, in Ci’s opinion.
 The objective of these profiles is to provide consistent analysis on charities, which, for financial analysis, requires full statements, including all financial notes provided by the auditors.
 A charity’s regulatory filings are only used when Ci can reconcile these filings with the audited financial statements and when these filings provide a more specific breakdown of line items.